 Now add coriander powder followed by garam masala, chilli sauce, tomato ketchup, salt and little water.

 Toss chopped parotta and coriander until well coated with sauce.

 I have used frozen parotta, thawed and cooked as per instructions on the packet.
 You can use leftover parotta too.

 You can use only green peppers, I have used mixed peppers to make it more colourful and appealing.

-I’ve used ginger-garlic paste, you can swap it with either finely chopped or crushed.
+I've used ginger garlic paste, you can swap it with finely chopped or crushed ones.

-Adding a pinch of salt to onions helps bring the moisture out of onions and help them cook faster.
+Adding a pinch of salt to onions helps bring the moisture out and helps them cook faster.

 - 3 Parotta cooked, each cut into bite-size pieces

 - 1.5 Tablespoon Oil

 - 1 cup (or) 125 gms Onion 1 large, cut into cubes